mlip-cmu

 Machine Learning in Production @ CMU

-Find resources related to teaching and research on how to build, deploy, assure, and maintain software products with machine-learned models.
+Find resources related to teaching and research on how to build, deploy, assure, and maintain AI-powered software products, spanning classic machine learning, LLMs, and AI agents.
 For example, how to integrate a voice-to-text model and an LLM into a video conferencing product to create automated meeting summaries.
-We cover the entire lifecycle from a prototype ML model to an entire product deployed in the real world, not just models or notebooks.
-Covers also the responsible ML engineering of such systems (safety, security, fairness, transparency) and MLOps.
+This is not about chasing a benchmark or building a throwaway demo, but focuses on the hard parts: We cover the entire lifecycle, from a prototype model to an entire product deployed and operated in the real world under load, with real customers who depend on it.
+Because models make mistakes, we emphasize managing risk and the responsible engineering of such systems (safety, security, fairness, transparency), together with MLOps.

-All materials (book, slides, assignments, bibliography) are released under creative commons licenses.
+All materials (book, slides, assignments, video recordings, bibliography) are released under creative commons licenses.
 We hope that this fosters teaching and research on these topics.

 Maintained by Christian Kaestner.